neonlabsorg/neon-evm.docs/docs/developing/deploy_facilities/interacting_with_spl_tokens.md

 ## Contract signing

-Depending on which output you need to be constructed, you will sign with different accounts, as shown in the table:
+Depending on which output you need to construct, you will sign with different accounts, as shown in the table:

 | Contract            | Usage                                | Requirements                               |tx signed by                                                    |